Chymyst/chymyst-core/docs/chymyst07.md

 In previous chapters, we have already seen two examples of this kind of bookkeeping.
 In the "map/reduce" pattern, we had put an additional counter on the `result` molecules so that we would know when we finish aggregating the partial results.
-In the "merge/sort" example, we used a recursive chemical reaction to make sure that the computation tree terminates.
+In the "merge/sort" example, we used a chain reaction that guarantees eventual termination of the computation tree.

 The recursive code is elegant in its way, but makes reasoning more complicated.
 Let us first try to achieve termination by using a counter.